 A town often overlooked in the Languedoc area is Pézenas, graced with elegant 17th and 18th-century houses of mellow, honey-coloured stone adorned with graceful, wrought iron balconies.

-It was once the capital of Languedoc but lost that honour in the late 17th century although it continued to thrive as a trading centre for many years afterwards, over 100 years it is said: if you are there on a Saturday you should visit the market which hasn’t changed much since those days.
+It was once the capital of Languedoc but lost that honour in the late 17th century although it continued to thrive as a trading centre for over 100 years afterwards: if you are there on a Saturday you should visit the market which hasn’t changed much since those days.
 It further declined as a trading hub when it was bypassed by the railways in the 19th century and became something of a backwater.
 This could be seen to have been to its benefit, however, as it has managed to preserve much of its charm from earlier days and to have escaped the ravages of over-development that have afflicted so many other French towns in the area.

 During the town’s heyday, Pézenas was one of the favourite towns for the cosmopolitan elite to visit.
 Travelling players made regular stops here and provided the main entertainment of the day, one of whom, Jean Baptiste Poquelin, known to us as Molière, frequently made Pézanas his base.